+353-1-416-8900REST OF WORLD

 Authors

 In 1990 he founded, together with Thomas Zemb, the Bombannes Summer School on scattering methods applied to soft condensed matter.
-Together, they published in 1991 the lecture notes of the first Bombannes school (Elsevier North Holland Delta Series, 1991) and they edited the first edition of this book with Elsevier in 2002.
+Together, they published in 1991 the lecture notes of the first Bombannes school (Elsevier North Holland Delta Series, 1991) and edited the first edition of this book with Elsevier in 2002.

-Julian Oberdisse Soft matter scientist, CNRS director of research, Laboratoire Charles Coulomb Montpellier CNRS & University of Montpellier, Montpellier, France.
+Julian Oberdisse Soft Matter Scientist, CNRS Director of Research, Laboratoire Charles Coulomb Montpellier CNRS & University of Montpellier, Montpellier, France.